Why isn't my medication working?

 A prescriber has a clear set of options, and most of them are routine.

-The choices include giving the medication more time, raising the dose, switching to a different medication, adding a second medication, or adding therapy.
-Adding a second medication is called augmentation.
-It can involve adding bupropion, an atypical antipsychotic, or lithium.
+The choices, roughly in order, are giving the medication more time, raising the dose, switching to a different medication, adding a second medication, and adding therapy.
+Switching means stopping one antidepressant and moving to another, which has its own guide.
+Adding a second medication is another common route.
+Strictly speaking, augmentation means adding a medication that is not itself an antidepressant, such as lithium or an atypical antipsychotic, while adding a second antidepressant is called combination.
+The two terms describe different strategies, and a prescriber chooses between them based on the situation.
 Most people who don't respond to a first medication do respond to an adjusted plan.
 A first medication that doesn't work narrows things down and points to the next step.

 What "treatment-resistant" means